muhiddinjv/cv/cv.md

 - **LinkedIn**: [linkedin.com/in/muhiddinjv](https://www.linkedin.com/in/muhiddinjv/)

 ## About Me
 A dedicated professional with 12 years of experience working as an educator and 1+ year of experience working as a frontend developer.
-Seeks to fill the Junior Web Developer position at EPAM.
 Has excellent communication and interpersonals skills, along with strong empathy, diversity and selfllessness (details in the cover letter below).

 ## Skills